 Jack Russells are notorious barkers and diggers, and they are also accomplished escape artists.
 That’s not naughty or abnormal behavior; that’s just a Jack Russell being a Jack Russell!

-So, although a well-socialized Jack Russell will get on okay with another dog, owning a cat is out of the question.
-Also, if your kids have rabbits, guinea pigs or other small furries, be sure to keep them well out of reach of your Jack Russell.
+So, although a well-socialized Jack Russell will get along okay with another dog, owning a cat is out of the question.
+Also, if your kids have rabbits, guinea pigs, or other small furries, be sure to keep them well out of reach of your Jack Russell.

 Jack Russells are vivacious, active little dogs that do need a surprising amount of exercise to keep them happy.
 You’ll need to take your Jack Russell for at least two long walks each day, as well as to put aside some time for a play session.

 Be warned; a Jack Russell that doesn’t get enough physical and mental stimulation can become destructive and unruly!